inetum-orleans/docker-devbox-ddb/docs/references/features/git.md

 - `disabled`: Definition of the status of the feature.
 If set to True, all git automations will be disabled.
     - type: boolean
-    - default value: False
+    - default: False

 - `fix_files_permissions`: Activate the file access in regard to git index
     - type: boolean
-    - default value: true
+    - default: true

 ??? example "Configuration example"
     ```yaml